×

 When we asked people what advice they would give someone preparing to move to Sagres, they said:

 "Sagres is a small town located in the Algarve region, known for its stunning beaches, surfing spots, and historical landmarks.
 The official language is Portuguese, so learning some basic phrases can be beneficial, although English is widely spoken in tourist areas.
 The cost of living in Sagres is relatively low compared to other European countries, but it's still advisable to have a stable income or savings.
 The climate in Sagres is Mediterranean, with hot summers and mild winters, making it a popular destination for sun-seekers.
 The town is also known for its strong winds, which can be a boon for surfers but may not be appreciated by everyone.
 The healthcare system in Portugal is of a high standard, with both public and private options available.
 However, it's recommended for expats to have comprehensive health insurance.
 Sagres is a safe town with a low crime rate, but like any other place, it's always important to take basic safety precautions.
 The town is small and can be easily explored on foot or by bike, but having a car can be useful for exploring the wider Algarve region.
 The cuisine in Sagres is heavily influenced by the sea, with seafood being a staple in many dishes.
 The town is also known for its locally produced beer, Sagres, which is a must-try for beer enthusiasts.
 The locals in Sagres are known for their friendliness and hospitality, but it's important to respect their customs and traditions.
 The pace of life in Sagres is slower than in larger cities, which can be a welcome change for those looking to escape the hustle and bustle.
 There are several international schools in the Algarve region, but not in Sagres itself, so families with children may need to consider this.
-Finally, it's important to note that while Sagres is a beautiful place to live, it can be quiet during the off-peak season, so it may not be suitable for those who crave a bustling city life," explained one expat living in Sagres, Portugal.
+Finally, it's important to note that while Sagres is a beautiful place to live, it can be quiet during the off-peak season, so it may not be suitable for those who crave a bustling city life," replied a member in Sagres.

 How do I find a place to live in Sagres?